 Everyone ends up quoting an iconic scene one day.
 Sometimes it is just one phrase others, a specific movement that cements it in the minds of everyone as an iconic movie moment.
-So without further ado, here are 10 iconic endings or scenes that have been referenced to death!
+So without further ado, here are 10 most referenced endings or scenes!

 10. Risky Business — Dance Sequence